Bankside

 A bathroom in stone and glass.

 The feature is the niche above the WC.
-The architect specified an antiqued mirror — the kind you'd see in an old hotel bar, mottled and silvery.
+The architect specified an antiqued mirror — the kind you see in an old hotel bar, mottled and silvery.
 We built the niche box in marine ply, tanked it, lined it in the porcelain, and dropped the mirror in last.
-The reveal is square, flush, and proud of nothing.
+The reveal is square, flush, proud of nothing.

 Considering a similar project?